 - Creditworthiness — Creditworthiness is a measure of how likely a consumer is to follow the repayment schedule of a loan agreement.

 - Credit Limit — A credit limit is the maximum amount of money a lender allows a borrower to spend using a credit card or line of credit.

 - Available Credit — Your available credit is the amount of money you have left to spend on a revolving credit account.

 The 5 Cs of Credit

-Many lenders refer to the five Cs of credit when making lending decisions.
-Suppose you want to improve your chances of getting decent loan terms.
-In that case, knowing what factors financial institutions use to understand your creditworthiness is crucial.
+Many lenders refer to the five Cs of credit when making lending decisions: character, capacity, capital, collateral, and conditions.
+Knowing what factors creditors use to understand your creditworthiness is crucial.